codeite/WebApiProblem/README.md

 WebApiProblem
 =============

+## application/api-problem

-A small framework for turning exceptions into good Rest responses in WebApi
+A small framework for turning exceptions into good Rest responses in WebApi.

 It is based on the recomendations in http://tools.ietf.org/html/draft-nottingham-http-problem-03

+It supports responses in json:

+application/api-problem+json

+and xml:

+application/api-problem+xml

 ## Use